VMFA Child Protective Guidelines

 We are pleased to respond that the museum has performed all emergency planning required by the Code of Virginia and the Virginia Department of Emergency Management.
 In that VMFA is a secure facility entrusted with responsibility for the safekeeping of the Commonwealth’s extensive collection of fine art, we carefully control distribution of any agency plan which may, if such materials were to fall into the wrong hands, jeopardize the security of persons and our facilities.
 The Code of Virginia at § 2.2-3705.2 provides us the authority to restrict disclosure of these materials.
 We appreciate your understanding of, and cooperation with, our security measures.

 Please know that we take the safety of our visitors very seriously and make every effort to ensure their wellbeing while in our facility.
 If there is a reported emergency at VMFA, you may call the Security Console at 804.340.1563 to check for updates on the situation.
-Staff may not be able to answer questions about particular schools groups and individual students.
+Staff may not be able to answer questions about particular school groups and individual students.

 We define children as persons under 18 years of age.
 Children less than 13 years of age are regarded as needing a higher degree of protection than those ages 13 and above.